ABSanthosh/SWENG-837-Course-Project/Readme.md

   - **Available**: Represents the article’s active lifecycle where user interactions occur.
   - **Expired**: Indicates the end of visibility to maintain a fresh feed.

-#### Purpose and Insights

-This State Diagram provides a clear view of an Article’s lifecycle in Barn, from retrieval to expiration.
-It’s useful for developers to implement state management logic (e.g., in SvelteKit) and for testers to validate transitions (e.g., ensuring articles expire correctly).
-The nested states under **Available** reflect Barn’s interactive features—saving and feedback—while the expiration transition ensures the feed remains current, aligning with the app’s goal of distraction-free, relevant news delivery.

 ## UML Activity Diagram (Swimlane Diagram)

-The UML Activity Diagram with Swimlanes for Barn (Better Alternative to RSS News) visually represents the activities and flows within a specific process, highlighting the responsibilities of different actors using swimlanes.
+This UML Activity Diagram with Swimlanes for Barn visually represents the activities and flows within a specific process, highlighting the responsibilities of different actors using swimlanes.
 For this section, we’ll focus on the **User Onboarding Process**, a critical workflow where new users sign in and set up their preferences.
 This diagram clarifies the sequence of steps and the roles of the User, SvelteKit App, Google OAuth, and CockroachDB.
-Below is the PlantUML code, followed by a detailed explanation.
+Below is the PlantUML , followed by a detailed explanation.

 ![Swimlane](Swimlane.svg)